davidvossel/kubevirt-folder-view/README.md

 A **NamespacedFolder** works at the namespace scope may contain VirtualMachines and other nested NamespacedFolders within that Namespace.
 Permissions added to a NamespacedFolder are applied to all the VirtualMachines contained within the NamespacedFolder and its nested child NamespacedFolders.

+**NOTE** - One key limitation of the NamespacedFolder is that permissions are only granted to VirtualMachine objects referenced within the folder.
+These permissions to not extend to other resources associated with the VirtualMachine.
+For example, a user can be giving `Admin` permissions for a specific VM in a NamespacedFolder, but that does not mean that user has direct access to view or modify a secret attached to the VM.
+The user would need to be given broader Namespace scoped permissions to access the secret.

 # Example: Folder Hierarchy in Practice.
 Modeling Development and Operation Teams

 Folders can help organizations map their internal teams structure to their cluster infrastructure.